vidban/AWSWebsite/README.txt

 The files included are:

 index.html - The Index document for the website.
-/img - The background image file and the screenshots for the website.
+/img - The background image file for the website.
 /vendor - Bootssrap CSS framework, Font, and JavaScript libraries needed for the website to function.
 /css - CSS files for the website.